mattmcf/HashMap/README.md

 - Returns NULL if key could not be located

 ### Delete
-#### void * Delete(HashMap * map, char * key)
+#### void * Delete(HashMap * map, char * key, int * status_ptr)

 Delete will remove the key-value pair from the HashMap for a given key if that key exists in the HashMap.
 If the key exists the key-value pair is removed, the data element for that key is returned.

-Note - In the case that the data element was NULL, there is no way to discern between and error return value and the data element.
+Note - If a key has a NULL data value, that NULL will be returned by Delete.
+The result of the status variable  pointed at in the argument will state whether a value was successfully retrieved (SUCCESS) or if the key could not be found/error occurred.
+So if Delete returns NULL and the status variable is SUCCESS, the key existed in the HashMap and the data was NULL.
+If Delete returns NULL and status is FAILURE, then the key wasn't in the HashMap.

 ARGUMENTS:

 - map: pointer to valid HashMap to delete entry from
 - key: string key to delete
+- status_ptr - pointer to variables where SUCCESS or FAILURE will be stored on return (if NULL, status won't be saved)

 RETURN VALUE: